 Laurel Roth Hope lives and works in Northern California.
-Prior to becoming a full-time artist she worked as a park ranger and in natural resource conservation.
+Prior to becoming a full-time, self-taught artist she worked as a park ranger and in natural resource conservation.
 These professional experiences influenced her current work, which centers on the human manipulation of and intervention into the natural world and the choices we must make everyday between our individual desires and the well being of the world at large.
 Hope is a 2017 Smithsonian Artist Research Fellow and was a 2016 Resident Artist with the Kohler Arts and Industry program in Wisconsin.
 In 2012 she and her sometime collaborator, Andy Diaz Hope, completed a year-long Fellowship at the de Young Museum of San Francisco examining the history of human cooperation through architecture.
 Her work is included in the permanent collections of the Smithsonian, the Museum of Art and Design in New York, the Mint Museum, Crystal Bridges Museum of American Art, 21C Museum, the Zabludowics Collection, the Progressive Collection, and the Ripley’s Museum of Hollywood, among others.

 *Please note that, like many things in life, this website is a work in progress.

 - I'm excited to be a 2017 recipient of a Smithsonian Artist Research Fellowship!
+I'm working with scientists at the Smithsonian National Zoological Park and Museum of Natural History to better inform my work

 - The State of the Art Show continues to travel.
 Next stop is the Frist Center for the Visual Arts in Nashville from May - Sept 2017.
 Here's some information about the work I have included in the show.